Learn About BS/MS in Accounting

 * These courses, while taken as an undergraduate, also satisfy graduate degree requirements.
 As part of the dual degree, they will count towards both the undergraduate and graduate cumulative GPA.

 You can find detailed information such as course descriptions, pre-requisites, and more via NYU Albert’s Public Course Search or our Course Index.
-You can also view this via our BS/MS curriculum worksheet to navigate these requirements visually.
+You can also view this via our BS/MS curriculum worksheet based on your class year to navigate these requirements visually:

 Alternatively, you can concentrate in general accounting.